edwinb/Idris2-boot/docs/tutorial/theorems.rst

     plusReducesS : (n:Nat) -> (m:Nat) -> S (plus n m) = plus n (S m)
     plusReducesS Z m = Refl
-    plusReducesS (S k) m = cong (plusReducesS k m)
+    plusReducesS (S k) m = cong S (plusReducesS k m)

-Even for trivial theorems like these, the proofs are a little tricky to construct in one go.
+Even for small theorems like these, the proofs are a little tricky to construct in one go.
 When things get even slightly more complicated, it becomes too much to think about to construct proofs in this “batch mode”.